aebinessa/JSON_Deserialize/README.md

  - Set JsonText in the JsonString field and JsonObj in the JsonObject field.
  - Select Newtonsoft.Json.Linq.JObject from the TypeArgument dropdown list.

-### next:
+### Finally:
 Drag an "Assign" activity below the "Deserialize JSON" activity.

  - Set Age as the value in the To field and use the expression JsonObj.SelectToken("age").ToString in the Value field.
  - Finally, add a "Write Line" activity and input the Age variable into the Text field.

-When you run the process, the robot will extract the age value from the JSON file and display it in the Output panel.
+And now, When you run the process, the robot will extract the age value from the JSON file and display it in the Output panel.